Seligman Baer: Other Masoretic works

-For his edition of Aaron ben Moses ben Asher's Diḳduḳe ha-Te'amim, Baer made a complete handwritten copy of the Masoretic treatises and lists in the Aleppo codex in their entirety, as found in the pages that preceded and followed the biblical text.
+For his edition of Aaron ben Moses ben Asher's Diḳduḳe ha-Te'amim, Baer made a complete handwritten copy of the Masoretic treatises and lists in the Aleppo Codex in their entirety, as found in the pages that preceded and followed the biblical text.
 Some of the material from his copy was adapted and published within Diḳduḳe ha-Te'amim, and the entire copy survived in Baer's personal archive (now found in the Ginsburg collection at the Russian National Library, Moscow).
 Since the Masoretic treatises of the Aleppo codex are now missing, Baer's personal copy allows for a nearly complete reconstruction of the lost material.

 Liturgy and other works

 What Baer did for the Hebrew Bible, he also tried to do for the Jewish prayerbook.
 His Seder Avodat Yisrael ("Ritual of Israel's Service"; Rödelheim, 1868), is accompanied by a literary and philological commentary called Yakhin Lashon ("Preparatory Study of Language"), which has made the work a standard authority and a model for subsequent Ashkenazic prayerbooks throughout the 20th century and to the present day.
 Attached to it is the text of the Psalms, accurately vocalized and accented.
+The siddur came out in two editions: the introduction and the first 588 pages are identical in both, but in one edition the Selichot and piyyutim at the end of the volume are according to the Western Ashkenazic rite, and in the other edition the selichot and piyyutim are according to minhag Polin.

 Among Baer's other works may be mentioned: